 Now that we have a level playing field in the EU, we can and should strive for EUDR Compliance Plus.
 Either through physical supply chains that are fully certified according to integrated environmental and social criteria, or partly so, blending in a certain - realistic yet ambitious - percentage of fully certified soy within verified EU compliant soy over time.
 Furthermore, we can add value in risk landscape programmes such as in Cerrado and Chaco, by promoting and rewarding responsible producers, for example with credits for each tonne of their certified production, primarily to value conversion-free sustainable agricultural practices, but also to enable the blending - over time - of this fully certified production into the physical value chains in all directions, not just the EU.
-According to FEFAC SSG, 40% of the European soy footprint is already certified, applying different CoC models.
-Under the standards that verify deforestation-free soy, 24% are certified by standards that were identified by the former Profundo benchmark in 2019 (European Soy Monitor, 2021).
+According to FEFAC SSG, 40% of the European soy footprint is already certified by standards that were identified by the former Profundo benchmark in 2019 (European Soy Monitor, 2021).